Nele Alder-Baerens: Career

-Nele was awarded the ICSD Deaf Sportswoman of the Year award in 2016 by the Comite International des Sports des Sourds.
+She was awarded the ICSD Deaf Sportswoman of the Year award in 2016 by the Comité International des Sports des Sourds.
 She was also nominated for the ICSD Deaf Sportswoman of the Year award in 2005.

-Nele Alder-Baerens also holds the world record in the Ultra marathon 6H Road event with a record of 85.492 km distance.
+Alder-Baerens also holds the world record in the ultramarathon 6H Road event with a record of 85.492 km distance.

-In 2019 at the 24-hour World Championship in Albi, France, Nele ran 254.288 km (158 miles) for a silver medal overall in the female competition for farthest distance covered in 24 hours.
-She was ahead of the next competitor by a little over 4 miles.
+In 2019 at the 24-hour World Championship in Albi, France, she ran 254.288 km (158 miles) for a silver medal overall in the female competition for farthest distance covered in 24 hours.
+She was ahead of the next competitor by a little over four miles.

-She took part at the 2021 Summer Deaflympics which also marked her fifth appearance at the competition since her debut in 1997.
+She took part at the 2021 Summer Deaflympics (held in May 2022) which also marked her fifth appearance at the competition since her debut in 1997.
 She fell short of a bronze medal finish to Kenya's Grancy Kandogar in the women's 10000 m race final after finishing at fourth place clocking 40:34.62 seconds.